-Another of the quadruple symbols is the hand, which is both a sign and a gesture.
+Another of the quadruple symbols is Fig. 18, the hand, which is both a sign and gesture.
 It is copied from the statuette of Isis and child.
-The three fingers denote the trinity, the unit is self-evident.
+The three fingers denote the trinity, the unit is selfevident.

-The Serpent, with his tail in his mouth, is as significant as it is forbidding.
+The Serpent, Fig. 19, with his tail in his mouth, is as significant as it is forbidding.
 It indicates the conjunction of male and female, also the ring or unit; it was at the same time a sign of eternity.
+Fig. 20 is a picture of two Egyptian deities at worship before the sacred triad, each holding, in faithful homage, the crux Fig. 20.

 These visible emblems may have been needful for an uncultured people, but Paul discarded them in visible form, though he seems to have clung to them in idea, or by the "eye of faith."
-His definition of faith-i.e., "the substance of things hoped for, the evidence of things not seen"-points to the Linga-Yoni mysteries, and those mysteries explain his otherwise hidden meaning of faith.
+His definition of faith i. e., "the substance of things hoped for, the evidence of things not seen"-points to the Linga-Yoni mysteries, and those mysteries explain his otherwise hidden meaning of faith.

 It is curious to be able to notice, in the present year of the world, how the fourfold conception of the unseen powers of the universe exists among ourselves.
-Throughout our churches a Trinity is worshipped, and a fourth power deprecated: the beneficent is portrayed as three, the malignant one-Typhon of antiquity, or the Devil of modern orthodoxy-is depicted as single.
-In Roman Catholic countries, on the other hand, the Godhead is painted as it was in Bablyon: i.e., the male triad with the female unit.
-In Gen. xxiii.
-2. we find Arba, which signifies "giant Baal," or "Baal-Hercules;" the correct etymons appear to be Arba-el, "God is fourfold," or simply the Armaic Arba "four."
-And-strange to say, if it were not so common-the worshipful four is allied with erva, the pudenda of both sexes.
+Throughout our churches a Trinitý is worshiped, and a fourth power deprecated: the beneficent is portrayed as three, the malignant one-Typhon of antiquity, or the Devil of modern orthodoxy-is depicted as single.
+In Roman Catholic countries, on the other hand, the Godhead is painted as it was in Babylon: i. e., the male triad with the female unit.
+In Gen. xxiii, 2, we find Arba, which signifies "giant Baal," or "Baal-Hercules;" the correct etymons appear to be Arba-el, "God is fourfold," or simply the Armaic Arba "four."
+And -strange to say, if it were not so common-the worshipful four is allied with erva, the pudenda of both sexes.
+Fig. 21 is a quadruple God planted in the centre of an elaborately carved youi with a urethra or conduit, the elephant, the emblem of strength and Almighty power, standing near, and a devotee below.
 It is to be borne in mind, there were in India different sects, as in our time.
-One, the Lingacitas, who worshipped the Trinity, or male Deity, and the sect of Yonijas, or worshippers of woman, as figured above.
+One, the Lingacitas, who worshiped the Trinity, or male Deity, whose emblem is Fig. 22, and the sect of Yonijas, or worshipers of woman, as figured above.

 There is, indeed, no single Papal church, whether chapel or cathedral, to which the name Beth-Arbel, "Fourfold God," would not apply; for all are types in which adoration is paid to the undivided trinity in unity, and the Celestial Virgin, the mother of God and man.
-The name has also been traced to the Hebrew MERU.

-ar and bel: i.e., "a hero is Bel," or, "Bel is powerful."
+The name has also been traced to the Hebrew ar and bel: i.e., "a hero is Bel," or, "Bel is powerful."